 Guests with Disabilities

 The San Diego Zoo welcomes all guests.
 We have several services to help guests with disabilities enjoy their visit.
-The Zoo provides special parking, rest rooms, and access to shows, tour buses, and exhibits for guests with disabilities.
+The Zoo provides special parking, restrooms, and access to experiences, tour buses, and habitat areas for guests with disabilities.
 Please note there are steep grades in parts of the Zoo.
 A complimentary ADA shuttle service operates inside the Zoo for those with mobility-related disabilities.
 Guests who use mobility assistive devices may also refer to the Zoo map for ADA pathways and elevators.

 Guests with disabilities must pay admission fees to the Zoo.
 The Zoo provides free admission for a personal attendant/caregiver to accompany a guest who requires such help to access the public programs, activities, and facilities of the Zoo.
 Please keep in mind that while all Zoo personnel may provide minor assistance, they are not trained to and are not allowed to lift a guest out of his/her mobility device or provide assistance with medication or help of a personal nature.
 Wheelchairs and electric scooters are available for rent on a first-come, first-served basis near the entrance.
-Please refer to our Guide for Guests with Disabilities for more information.
+Please refer to our San Diego Zoo Accessibility Guide for more information.

-For guests with disabilities who choose to bring their trained service animal into the Zoo, a copy of our guidelines for service animals may be obtained in the Security office.
-A kennel is available for those who choose to leave their service animal during their stay on Zoo grounds.
-(Pets and service dogs in-training are not allowed inside the Zoo.)
-For our guests who are deaf or hard of hearing, please see our Guide for Guests with Disabilities to learn more about what we have to offer.
+For our guests who are deaf or hard of hearing, please see our San Diego Zoo Accessibility Guide to learn more about what we have to offer.
 All services and attractions are listed in the guide map.
 If you need more information or assistance during your visit, please ask any available employee, who can contact someone to help you.
-If you have additional questions about the Zoo for Guests with Disabilities that have not been answered here or in our Guide, please contact us at 619-231-1515, ext.
-4526.

 Mobility Assistive Device Policy